Church of the Holy Trinity, Berwick-on-Tweed: Organ

 Byfield and Green of London installed an organ in 1773, and Nicholson of Newcastle upon Tyne rebuilt it in 1855.
 In 1869 Harrison and Harrison rebuilt it again, repositioning the organ either side of the west window in the west gallery.
 In 1905 the north and south galleries were removed and Harrison and Harrison moved the organ to its present position in a specially-built organ chamber to the north of the chancel.
 In 1928 Ingrams thoroughly overhauled the organ.
 In the late 1970s the organist at that time attempted a restoration, but with disastrous results.

 The organ continued in use until the early 2000s when the parish bought a Makin electronic organ as a stop-gap while funds were raised to restore the Harrison organ.
 In 2006 the organ restoration fund reached £50,000 and an Organ Restoration Group was formed to seek quotations from three restorers.
 The group took on Paul Ritchie, the former Diocesan Organ Advisor, as its advisor.
 The parish contracted Principal Pipe Organs of York to restore the organ, with the work due to start in 2010.
 The group undertook a fund raising campaign for £160,000 for the cost of complete restoration, and its future maintenance was vested in the Berwick Parish Church Trust.
 The restoration is now complete.

+The organ originally was a 3 manual and pedal organ but the restoration reduced this to a 2 manual and pedal organ.
+As the civic church of Berwick Upon Tweed many see this as a missed opportunity to fully restore the 3 manual organ.
+The pipework of the choir organ was mostly not original and, sadly, was felt not to be worthy of restoration - a shame as the church commands a larger 3 manual and pedal organ.

 Current use

 The church is used for worship, concerts, recitals, lectures and other community functions.
 The parish centre is available to the community and is used extensively for meetings and social events.
 The wooded old churchyard is a natural nature reserve.

-There is still no tower, so the bells of Berwick are rung from the -high tower of the town hall.
+There are two small turrets at the west end of the building.
+One of these turrets houses a single bell which is used to summon worshipers to the church.

 Its churchyard was the main cemetery for the town until around the 1860s, when there was no room for any more interments.
 Berwick and its southern neighbour Tweedmouth now have their own cemeteries.